mvelay-aircall/qa-test/test-front.md

 ### Goals…
-1. Write a test plan and automate what you think is relevant
+1. Read a test plan and to automate what you think is relevant
 2. Be accurate.
 Explain your choices (test plan, tools etc…). <br/> Keep in mind that we are interested in technical skills as much as logic and mindset.